rabbitmq/rabbitmq-website/site/oauth2-examples.md

 #### UAA Configuration

-To demonstrate this new capability we have configured UAA with two Oauth 2.0 clients.
+To demonstrate this new capability you have configured UAA with two Oauth 2.0 clients.
 One called `producer_with_roles` with the *custom scope* `api://rabbitmq:producer` and `consumer_with_roles` with `api://rabbitmq:Read:All,api://rabbitmq:Configure:All,api://rabbitmq:Write:All`.
-> we are granting configure and write permissions to the consumer because we have configured perf-test to declare resources regardless whether it is a producer or consumer application.
+> You are granting configure and write permissions to the consumer because you have configured perf-test to declare resources regardless whether it is a producer or consumer application.

 These two uaac commands declare the two OAuth 2.0 clients above.
-We are adding an extra scope called `rabbitmq.*` so that UAA populates the JWT claim `aud` with the value `rabbitmq`.
-RabbitMQ expects `aud` to match the value we configure RabbitMQ with in the `resource_server_id` field.
+You are adding an extra scope called `rabbitmq.*` so that UAA populates the JWT claim `aud` with the value `rabbitmq`.
+RabbitMQ expects `aud` to match the value you configure RabbitMQ with in the `resource_server_id` field.

 <pre class="lang-bash">